 Agroecology In Action

 Our approach to farming is based on principles of agroecology that suggest there is no formula or set method for growing a product, but rather multiple factors that must be considered in conjunction with science, economics, and social values.
-For us, we seek to apply the knowledge we have gained studying agriculture through a scientific lens with the experience we have gained working in the fields and as business owners at market.
+For us, we seek to apply the knowledge we have gained studying agriculture through a scientific lens with the experience we have gained working in the fields and as business owners.
 The choices we make from what to grow to how we farm are determined by their ability to help us reach our goal of minimizing our environmental impact while making organic farming an economically sustainable trade.

 In addition, each spring we test our soil to develop an informed approach to amending, determining cover crops, and where/when to plant various vegetables.
 In agricultural systems, only one nutrient or environmental condition can limit plant growth at a given time, therefore, knowing what factors we are faced with early on provides us with a running start to last throughout the season.
 This also supplies us with a parameter to measure our practices by from year to year.

 In terms of soil amendments and fertilizer, we care for the soil from the start by protecting it with nitrogen fixing cover crops and green manures including vetch, clover and winter pea.
 We also supplement nitrogen through the addition of cow manure that is produced on a farm <1 miles from us.